5l1v3r1/Sonarr-wiki/API/API.md

 ## Authentication ##

 All requests made from a system other than localhost require authentication, either an API Key or Basic Authentication is supported, although it is recommended to use the API Key.
+Basic auth may be disabled on the API in a future version.

-Both methods utilize the Authorization Header
+API Key uses the X-Api-Key header for authentication.

 ### API Key ###